rencore/customization-guide/guide.md

 Customization capability|Status|Comments
 ------------------------|------|--------
 Ribbon customization via User Custom Actions|Caution|Support for user custom actions is limited in the modern UI.
 If you have ribbon actions using a simple URL with URL token, they will work on classic and modern UI's.
-If you use anything else, then avoid this and wait for GA of SharePoint Framework Extensions.
+If you use anything else, then avoid this and use SharePoint Framework Extensions instead.
 See https://msdn.microsoft.com/en-us/pnp_articles/modern-experience-customizations-customize-lists-and-libraries#user-custom-actions for the supported scenarios.
 JS Link|Caution|While not upgradeable to the modern UI, JS Link is the only way to customize fields for the classic UI.
-For full support of both the classic and the modern UI needs to be complimented by SharePoint Framework extensions which are currently in developer preview.
+For full support of both the classic and the modern UI needs to be complimented by SharePoint Framework extensions.
 Script injection via User Custom Actions|Caution|Required to customize the classic UI.
 Avoid DOM manipulation as its error-prone and not supported in the modern UI.
 Display Templates|Caution|Necessary to customize the classic SharePoint Search results but not upgradeable to the modern UI.
 Will likely need to be redone from scratch for the modern UI.
 Content Query Web Part-based solutions|Caution|Limited to a single site collection but often required when you can't wait for new content to be crawled by search.
 If search latency is not an issue, consider using Content Search Web Part instead which is more powerful.